ontopic-vkg/odh-web-api/README.md

 1. Build and run the Docker

-2. Test the web api
+2. Test the Web API

-* Now we can open the link <http://localhost:9090/api/JsonLD/DetailInLD> in the browser and test the web api adding the mandatory parameters type and Id.
+* Now we can open the link <http://localhost:9090/api/JsonLD/DetailInLD> in the browser and test the Web API by adding the mandatory parameters `type` and `Id`.

 * All the accepted parameters can be seen in [the dedicated section](#parameters)